 Parents play an integral role in the development of our students.
 They are informed of progress on a regular basis through written reports and personal and telephone conferences.
-Parents are invited to Open Houses and many special events throughout the year, and are encouraged to visit at any time on an individual basis.
+Parents are invited to Open Houses and many special events throughout the year.
+The Deron School maintains an open door policy and parents are encouraged to visit at any time.

-A major role of Deron School is to assist the parents in understanding the goals and objectives of the educational program and their relationship to the growth of their child.
+The Deron School is proud to offer workshops, seminars and training to help parents understand the goals and objectives of their child’s educational program and their relationship to the growth of their child.

 Under New Jersey State law, parents of disabled children have special rights.
 In brief –